abourget/fde-mtl/content/sessions/2019-2020/first-decisions.en.md

 *NOTE*: A minimum of 15 registered couples is required before this course is confirmed.
 There is also a maximum of 30 couples for this session.

 NOTE: The location is yet to be confirmed.
-The schedule can also still depending on venue availability.
+The schedule can also still move depending on venue availability.

 ---